-- 1. Sums payable for the right to possess or occupy, or for the actual possession or occupation of, real property of another person; - 2.
-Sums payable to a mortgagor under a policy of rentalinterruption insurance covering real property; - 3.
-Claims arising out of a default in the payment of sums payable for the right to possess or occupy real property of another person; - 4.
+1. Sums payable for the right to possess or occupy, or for the actual possession or occupation of, real property of another person;

+2. Sums payable to a mortgagor under a policy of rental-interruption insurance covering real property;

+- 3. Claims arising out of a default in the payment of sums payable for the right to possess or occupy real property of another person; - 4.
 Sums payable to terminate an agreement to possess or occupy real property of another person; - 5.
-Sums payable to a mortgagor for payment reimbursement of expenses incurred in owning, operating and maintaining real property or constructing or installing improvements on real property; or - 6.
-Other sums payable under an agreement relating to the real property of another person that constitute rents under law of this State other than sections 2 to 50, inclusive, of this act.
-25 - Sec.
-22. "Secured obligation" means an obligation the 26 27 payment or performance of which is secured by a security 28 agreement. - 29 Sec.
-23. "Security agreement" means an agreement that 30 creates or provides for a lien. - 31 Sec.
-24. "Sign" means, with present intent to authenticate or 32 adopt a record, to: - 1.
+Sums payable to a mortgagor for payment or reimbursement of expenses incurred in owning, operating and maintaining real property or constructing or installing improvements on real property; or - 6.
+Other sums payable under an agreement relating to the real property of another person that constitute rents under law of this State other than sections 2 to 50, inclusive, of this act. - Sec.
+22. "Secured obligation" means an obligation the payment or performance of which is secured by a security agreement. - Sec.
+23. "Security agreement" means an agreement that creates or provides for a lien. - Sec.
+24. "Sign" means, with present intent to authenticate or adopt a record, to: - 1.
 Execute or adopt a tangible symbol; or - 2.
 Attach to or logically associate with the record an electronic sound, symbol or process. - Sec.
 25. "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands or any territory or insular possession subject to the jurisdiction of the United States. - Sec.
 26. 1.
-Except as otherwise provided in subsection 2, the court may issue an order under sections 2 to 50, inclusive, of this act only after notice and opportunity for a hearing appropriate in the circumstances. - 44 The court may issue an order under sections 2 to 50, 45 inclusive, of this act:
+Except as otherwise provided in subsection 2, the court may issue an order under sections 2 to 50, inclusive, of this act only after notice and opportunity for a hearing appropriate in the circumstances. - 2.
+The court may issue an order under sections 2 to 50, inclusive, of this - (a) Without prior notice if the circumstances require issuance of an order before notice is given; - (b) After notice and without a prior hearing if the circumstances require issuance of an order before a hearing is held; or - (c) After notice and without a hearing if no interested party timely requests a hearing.